 Haliotis tuberculata.
 Fished in the Atlantic, the ear-shaped ormeau (plural ormeaux) is a kind of sea snail with delicate flesh and a beautiful iridescent shell once used to make mother-of-pearl buttons.

 Because it is a delicacy, ormers have been overfished; catching them is now strictly controlled and completely banned between June and August.
-It is very expensive if you find it.
+It is very expensive if you find it in season.

 Other names include oreille de mer, ourmée, ormet, ormier, six trous, oreille de Vénus, oreille de Saint-Pierre or haliotide.